-1 See annex C for condition 11.
+1 See Annex C for Condition 11.

-- 1.5 The remainder of this chapter provides an overview of the purpose and key features of the regulatory accounts, and the background to the framework for preparing them. - 1.6 Our 2012-13 Guidelines have been updated to require Network Rail to provide financial information and commentary about alliancing arrangements that it has entered into with train operators.
+- 1.5 The remainder of this Chapter provides an overview of the purpose and key features of the regulatory accounts, and the background to the framework for preparing them. - 1.6 Our 2013-14 Guidelines have been only updated to reflect changes in the inflation rates and to give further clarity over disclosure requirements.